ferronweb/ferron-website/src/content/docs/configuration.md

 - **blocklist** (_Array&lt;String&gt;_)
   - IP block list.
 This setting specifies an array of IP addresses that the server will block from accessing its services.
 The block list will only work with non-forward proxy requests.
 Default: None
 - **enableOCSPStapling** (_bool_)
   - Option to enable OCSP stapling.
 When set to `true`, the server will use OCSP stapling to provide certificate revocation status to clients.
 Certificates with `Must-Staple` extension will not work with automatic TLS enabled.
-Default: `false`
+Default: `true` on Ferron 1.0.0-beta10 and newer (previously it was `false`)
 - **environmentVariables** (_Object_)
   - Environment variables.
 This object contains environment variables that the server will use during operation.
 Default: None
 - **enableAutomaticTLS** (_bool_; Project Karpacz 0.7.0 and newer)